openalea-incubator/PlantConvert/README.rst

 MTG and its input/output into multiple formats
 ###############################################

-This project allows you to read and write mtg into mulitiple formats :
+This project allows you to read and write mtg into multiple formats :

 1. homemade .mtg and .opf file formats
 2. gltf/glb
 3. vtk/vtp

-If you would like to have example dataset of mtg with geometries, please install the conda envrionment ``strawberry.yml`` and please also install ``pygltflib`` and ``vtk`` by pip in the new environment.
+If you would like to have example dataset of mtg with geometries, please install the conda environment ``strawberry.yml`` and please also install ``pygltflib`` and ``vtk`` by pip in the new environment.

 For instance, there is not yet available setup tool for current package,